York College Access courses are validated by CERTA.

 Exams and Assessments

-The Access to Higher Education Diploma is validated and accredited through the National Awarding Body Ascentis which is an Access validating agency, licensed and regulated by the Quality Assurance Agency for Higher Education (QAA).
+The Access to Higher Education Diploma is validated and accredited through the National Awarding Body CERTA which is an Access validating agency, licensed and regulated by the Quality Assurance Agency for Higher Education (QAA).
 Details of the units to be studied can be found on its website.

 How You Can Progress

-In the past students have progressed onto Higher Education and have studied a range of courses in physics, chemistry, dietetics, nutrition, and professional training such as radiography and engineering.
+In the past students have progressed onto higher education and have studied a range of courses in physics, chemistry, dietetics, nutrition, and professional training such as radiography and engineering.
 We have an excellent record of getting people into top universities such as the University of York, Leeds Beckett University and Sheffield Hallam University.

 How To Apply